gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 In the last \ref createphysicsplugin "Implement a physics feature" tutorial, we know how to implement a dummy physics engine as a plugin and load it using
-\ref gz::physics "Ignition Physics API".
+\ref gz::physics "Gazebo Physics API".
 In this tutorial, we will look deeper into the structure of a physics engine plugin, for example, the available [DART](https://github.com/gazebosim/gz-physics/tree/main/dartsim) physics engine in `ign-physics` repository and how to define a custom